Doxuno

 Effective: 1 April 2026

-This Non-Disclosure Agreement (this "Agreement") is entered into as of 1 April 2026 by and between Kiwi Innovations Ltd. ("Disclosing Party") and Pacific Ventures Group Limited ("Receiving Party") under the laws of New Zealand, including the Contract and Commercial Law Act 2017 (CCLA 2017).
+This Non-Disclosure Agreement (this "Agreement") is entered into as of 1 April 2026 by and between Kiwi Innovations Ltd. ("Disclosing Party") and Pacific Ventures Group Limited ("Receiving Party").
+This Agreement is governed by the laws of New Zealand, including the Contract and Commercial Law Act 2017 (CCLA 2017), the Privacy Act 2020 and the equitable doctrine of confidence as developed in New Zealand case law.
 The parties agree as follows:

 1.